You might notice your 9 week old baby has begun to settle around this age, compared with the first few weeks after birth.

 - You struggle to get through the day

-- You find it hard to go back to sleep after settling your baby
+- You find it hard to go back to sleep after settling your baby.

-Reaching out to your partner, doctor, nurse, friend or family member is the hardest step – but from there you will be supported to find the right help for you.
-There is no shame in postnatal depression or anxiety and these conditions do not make you a bad mother.
+Reaching out to your partner, doctor, nurse, friend, or family member is the hardest step.
+From there, you will be supported to find the right help for you.
+There is no shame in postnatal depression or anxiety and experiencing these conditions do not make you a bad mother.